2009 Scion XD

-The new xD has a boxier roofline and more bulbous hood.
-We think it has lost some of the distinctiveness of the xA, but the xD can be dressed up into a unique, good-looking car, and that remains part of the Scion plan.
-The new xD is designed for easy personalization, and Scion offers dozens of dealer-installed parts, starting with an array of custom wheels.
+The xD has a boxy roofline and a bulbous hood.
+The xD is designed for easy personalization, and Scion offers dozens of dealer-installed parts, starting with an array of custom wheels.

 The xD comes well equipped, with air conditioning, a high-watt Pioneer stereo and a full complement of power accessories.

 The xD sets the class benchmark for safety equipment.
 Front, side and curtain-style airbags are standard, as is a sophisticated anti-lock brake system.
 The xD is available with optional electronic stability control, which isn't even offered on most cars in its class.